-Ninth Circuit gets another Trump-picked judge, after White House bypasses consultation with Dems
+9th Circuit gets another Trump-picked judge, after White House bypasses consultation with Dems

 Among those objecting were Washington State's two Democratic senators, Maria Cantwell and Patty Murray.
 Aides say Miller's confirmation marks the first time the Senate has strayed from tradition and confirmed a judicial nominee over the dissent of both home-state senators.

 “This is wrong.
 It is a dangerous road for the Senate to go down,” Murray said Tuesday on the Senate floor.
-“Confirming this Ninth Circuit court nominee without the consent or true input of both home-state senators, and after a sham hearing, would be a dangerous first for this Senate.”
+“Confirming this 9th Circuit court nominee without the consent or true input of both home-state senators, and after a sham hearing, would be a dangerous first for this Senate.”

 Miller was nominated last year but faced opposition from Democrats, in part over his views on issues of tribal sovereignty.

 The Sacramento Bee reported last year that White House officials had been negotiating with California Sens.
-Dianne Feinstein and Kamala Harris about Ninth Circuit appointments, but the dialogue collapsed, and the White House proceeded to announce three nominees over their objections.
+Dianne Feinstein and Kamala Harris about 9th Circuit appointments, but the dialogue collapsed, and the White House proceeded to announce three nominees over their objections.

 Those nominees -- Patrick Bumatay, Daniel Collins and Kenneth Kiyul Lee (all from the Golden State, and reportedly all members of the conservative Federalist Society) -- have yet to be confirmed.

-GOP critics have branded the court the “Nutty Ninth,” in part because many of its rulings have been overturned by the Supreme Court.
+GOP critics have branded the court the “Nutty 9th,” in part because many of its rulings have been overturned by the Supreme Court.

 Fox News' Bill Mears and Adam Shaw and The Associated Press contributed to this report.